Click Tabs to View Guidance by Letter

 J

-Jack and Jill of America Inc.: Service-oriented organization founded in 1938 in Philadelphia by Marion Stubbs Thomas and a group of mothers who wanted to bring Black children together in a nurturing and culturally enriching environment.
+Jack and Jill of America Inc.: A service-oriented organization founded in 1938 in Philadelphia by Marion Stubbs Thomas and a group of mothers who wanted to bring Black children together in a nurturing and culturally enriching environment.
 The group has more than 8,000 members and is organized into seven regions nationwide, each with local chapters servicing families and communities.
-Spell out the and in title in all references.

 K